practicingruby/practicing-ruby-paid/posts/gregory/004-roll-your-own-enumerable-and-enumerator.md

 If you are having trouble following the implementation of `reduce()`, don't worry about it.
 It's definitely one of the more complex `Enumerable` methods, and if you try to implement a few of the others and then return to studying `reduce()`, you may have better luck.
 But the beautiful thing is that if you ignore the `reduce(:+)` syntactic sugar, it introduces no new concepts beyond that what is used to implement `map()`.
 If you feel you understand `map()` but not `reduce()`, it's a sign that you may need to brush up on your fundamentals, such as how `yield` works.

 If you've been following along at home, you should at this point be passing all your `FakeEnumerable` tests.
-That means it's time to get started on our `FakeEnumerator`!
+That means it's time to get started on our `FakeEnumerator`.

 ### Implementing the `FakeEnumerator` class